 Develop infrastructure to process massive amounts of health, lifestyle, community, and environmental data.
 Adapt and create new analytic techniques specifically for the health domain in the areas of machine learning, artificial intelligence, vision and audio processing, and network analysis.

 Address the most pressing challenges in biology and medicine from an engineering perspective.
 Design and fabricate new technologies and materials for the next generation of personalized health devices.
-Utilize experimental and computational bioengineering approaches to better understand disease, health, and treatments.Learn more about engineering health
+Utilize experimental and computational bioengineering approaches to better understand and treat health and disease.Learn more about engineering health

 Associated centers, groups, and labs